janbodnar/Python-AI-Skolenie/openai2.md

 ## Audio transcription

 This example demonstrates how to transcribe a local audio file to text using the OpenAI Python client.
-Tt reads the audio file in binary, sends it to the audio transcription endpoint with model
-`whisper-large-v3` and an optional prompt to steer the output, then returns the transcription
+It reads the audio file in binary, sends it to the audio transcription endpoint with model `whisper-large-v3` and an optional prompt to steer the output, then returns the transcription via `transcription.text`.
-via `transcription.text`.
 The snippet shows configuring the client with an API key (`GROQ_API_KEY`) and a
 custom `base_url`, and can be adapted by changing the model, file path, or prompt.

 ```python
 import openai